Black Canyon of Gunnison: The Canyon with Just 33 Minutes of Daily Sunlight

 Chasm View

-This is one of the most famous attractions in the world, and I think it should be in the top three after actually coming here.
-The canyon is only 335 meters from north to south, the narrow canyon looks spectacular, and the vertical walls make Chasm View a favorite spot for rock climbers.
+This is one of the most famous attractions, and after visiting, I also believe it should be ranked in the top three.
+The canyon here is only 335 meters wide from north to south, and the narrow canyon looks incredibly spectacular.
+The vertical rock walls also make Chasm View a favorite destination for rock climbers.

 Black Canyon of Gunnison, Black Canyon National Park 12